 Directed by Marin Brest and staring the then biggest star in the world, Brad Pitt, along with Anthony Hopkins and Claire Forlani, Meet Joe Black was in spirit a loose adaptation of the 1934 movie Death Takes a Holiday, it depicts a William Parrish (Hopkins), a media mogul who is chosen by death (Pitt), to guide him through life as a mortal, in return William gets to stave off his own death for just a little longer.

 The film is an interesting look into the life of someone that knows that they are close to death, contrasting against someone that is experiencing life and love for the first time, all of this set against the elegant and beautiful backdrop of upstate New York, adding to the feeling that the entire film is a dreamlike tale of opulence, mixed in with witty dialogue, nicely spread out over a 3 hour runtime, though this is something that has split audiences, half believing that it is too much of a slow boil and could have been condensed, others believing that it gives time to fully explore some of the complex issues at play, such as interacting with your family when you know that you are not long of this world or experiencing the feeling of falling deeply in love.

-In a way Meet Joe Black is a pretty straight forward film, make interesting with the added twist of one of the characters being death in human form, effectively a highly smart, all knowing being, but with zero life experience, producing a pretty interesting situation where he is both the cleverest and stupidest being simultaneously.
+In a way Meet Joe Black is a pretty straight forward film, make interesting with the added twist of one of the characters being death in human form, effectively a highly smart, all-knowing being, but with zero life experience, producing a pretty interesting situation where he is both the cleverest and stupidest being simultaneous.